Margaret Howard, Countess of Nottingham: Unions

-Margaret Stewart may have become the subject of marriage negotiations in Scotland in July 1602.
+Margaret Stewart was probably the sister of the Earl of Moray who joined the household of Anne of Denmark in September 1602.
+She may have been the subject of marriage negotiations in Scotland in July 1602.
 A committee of "4 Stewarts" to arbitrate in the feuds and disagreements between the Marquess of Huntly and the Earl of Moray.
 The four Stewarts were Lord Ochiltree, Walter Stewart of Blantyre, Alexander Stewart of Garlies, and the Tutor of Rosyth.

 One solution offered was the marriage of Moray to Huntly's daughter, and Huntly's son to a daughter of the Earl of Argyll.
 However, in February 1603 Anne of Denmark proposed an alternative solution, that Huntly's son, Lord Gordon, would marry Moray's sister in a double marriage.
 Moray's sister, perhaps Margaret Stewart, had recently joined the queen's court.
 The marriage plans were abandoned at this time, but the scheme suggested by the "4 Stewarts" was adopted.

 After the Union of the Crowns in 1603, she was appointed to be a lady of the queen's drawing chamber.
 At Winchester in September the queen ordered fabrics for new clothes for Stewart and other women who had made the journey from Scotland, including Anne Livingstone, Jean Drummond, and Margaret Hartsyde.

-In September 1603, she married Charles Howard, 1st Earl of Nottingham.
+In September 1603, Margaret Stewart married Charles Howard, 1st Earl of Nottingham.
 She attended the trial of Sir Walter Ralegh and the Earl of Cobham in November 1603 with the Countess of Suffolk and Arbella Stuart.

 Nottingham was an older man and the marriage in September attracted comment from Anne of Denmark and her brother Christian IV of Denmark, Arbella Stuart, Thomas Edmondes and other letter writers.
 Anne of Denmark wrote a letter to King James describing them as a match between Mars and Venus.